Some posts contain compensated links. Please read this disclaimer for more info.

-How To Get From Zadar To Plitvice Lakes In 2019
+How To Get From Zadar To Plitvice Lakes (& Plitvice Lakes To Zadar) In 2022

 Croatia is packed with destinations, cities, towns, and natural wonders that will get even the most seasoned traveler excited.
 If you want to see everything this beautiful country has to offer, you’ll need to know the various transportation options.
 Thankfully, a well-connected road network and loads of options makes this super-easy.

 Zadar is an old city on the Dalmatian Coast, bursting with things to see and do, as well as many historic sites to explore.
 You will find a laid-back, authentic way of life here, which makes for the ideal base to explore the region.